-Dave and I have had the pleasure of visiting most of Canada and these are our picks for the most iconic places to visit in Canada.
-That we've seen!
+Dave and I have had the pleasure of visiting most of Canada and these are our picks for the most iconic and beautiful places to visit in Canada.
+Are you looking for outdoors or culture?
+City travels, or rural.
+Canada has it all!
+To help you decide where to start, we’re rounding up the best places to visit in Canada with the most awe-inspiring scenes and memorable landmarks.
+Here are our top picks!

 Best Places to Visit in Canada

 Canada is huge!
 In fact, it is the second-largest country in the world.
 So seeing it all in one shot won’t happen.
 But luckily we have seen most of it and have had the chance to witness our most iconic places.